ultralytics/ultralytics/docs/en/models/sam2.md

 | output_dir | str, None, optional | Directory to save the annotated results.
 Defaults to a 'labels' folder in the same directory as 'data'. | None         |

 This function facilitates the rapid creation of high-quality segmentation datasets, ideal for researchers and developers aiming to accelerate their projects.

+## Limitations

+Despite its strengths, SAM2 has certain limitations:

+- **Tracking Stability**: SAM2 may lose track of objects during extended sequences or significant viewpoint changes.
+- **Object Confusion**: The model can sometimes confuse similar-looking objects, particularly in crowded scenes.
+- **Efficiency with Multiple Objects**: Segmentation efficiency decreases when processing multiple objects simultaneously due to the lack of inter-object communication.
+- **Detail Accuracy**: May miss fine details, especially with fast-moving objects.
+Additional prompts can partially address this issue, but temporal smoothness is not guaranteed.

 ## Citations and Acknowledgements